-All regions reported experiencing no service delivery issues.
+Three of the six regions reported no service delivery issues, while the other three experienced minor issues.
+One region reported that service delivery is somewhat impacted by staff turnover.
 Generally, employers reported manageable service delivery situations, whereby overtime and on-call situations are minimal.
 Two regions experienced some difficulty recruiting casual staff to cover short notice shifts and after-hours/weekend coverage.